wbzyl/rails4-tutorial/lib/views/zaczynamy.md

 What that says is:

-1. If the client wants HTML in response to this action, use the default template for this action
-(for *index* it is *index.html.erb*).
+1. If the client wants HTML in response to this action, redirect and use the default template for this action (for *index* it is *index.html.erb*).

 2. If the client wants JSON, return response 204<br>
 (`gem install cheat; cheat http`).

-3. If the client wants JS, use the default template for this action (for *destroy* it is *destroy.js.html*).
+3. If the client wants JS, use the default template for this action (for *destroy* it is *destroy.js.erb*).

 Rails determines the desired response format from the HTTP **Accept header** submitted by the client.